allan9595/React-Gallery-Treehouse/README.md

 You can visit the live version at [React_Gallery](https://react-gallery-treehouse.herokuapp.com)

+You can read more about the Build Pack at [Build_Pack](https://github.com/mars/create-react-app-buildpack#user-content-environment-variables)

 ## Note
 If you want to see the loading indicator, change the network throttling in your browser.